luispedro/Programming-for-Scientists/website/project.rst

 The class project is to be done by all students, but will be broken up into individual chunks.

 The overall goal of the project is to (1) simulate a video of particles moving in space, (2) from the video *track the particles*, (3) compare the results of tracking with the simulated tracks.
-This is to be broken into several pieces, each of which is assigned to one or two students:
+This is to be broken into several pieces, each of which is assigned to one or two students (in brackets, the names of the students working on it):

     1. Object position generator
     2. Image generator
-    3. Object detection
+    3. Object detection [Peng Liu]
     4. Object tracking
     5. Results visualisation
-    6. Statistics collector
+    6. Statistics collector [Longzhu Shen]

 We will also spend some class time going over the structure and design of the program.